-Busy schedules, long working days and not much time to ourselves mean that some things we want to do (like organising our photographs) never get done.
-But it doesn’t have to be like that!
-We’ve put together a handy guide to show you how to create a photo book in under an hour and our content specialist Liz has put it to the test.
-Here she shares her hints and tips for quick and easy photo booking so you don’t have to miss out on getting creative with your photos, even when time’s a bit tight.
+Busy schedules combined with work and family time means that some things on our to do lists (like organising our photographs) never seem to get done.
+But it doesn’t have to be like that.
+We’ve put together a handy guide to show you how to create a beautiful bonusprint photo book in under an hour.
+Full of hints and tips for quick and easy photo booking, you don’t have to miss out on getting creative with your photos, even when time’s a bit tight.

 Step 1: Plan your photo book (5 mins)

-Step 2: Get the photos into a folder on your computer (25 mins)
+Step 2: Get your photos into a folder on your computer (25 mins)

-Step 3: Add your photos to your book (10 mins)
+Step 3: Add your photos to your photo book (10 mins)

-If you’ve been using the downloadable editor, you’ll be taken to the website where you can sign-in or create an account and pay for your book.
-If you have a promotion code (for example, from our newsletter) you can add it during the check-out process.
+If you’ve been using the downloadable editor, you’ll be taken to the website where you can sign in or create an account and pay for your book.
+If you have a promotion code (from our newsletter, for example) you can add it during the checkout process.